AlexandreG/Canvas/README.md

-# Canvas
+# My Canvas

-Appli Android :
-Une toile blanche partagée en temps reel

-##
-Licence : tous droits réservés
+This project is a little Android application that allows you to draw online with other people.

+### Technology used
+It is a little pet project to get (a little bit) better with :
+* Kotlin
+* LiveData
+* ConstraintLayout

+### Licence
+All rights reserved